mishushakov/dialogflow-web-v2/README.md

 [...]
 ```

 The logo, application name, description and the available languages are fetched from your Dialogflow Agent directly.
-If you want to change them, then you should do it in the Dialogflow Settings and it would be synced to the UI.
-Please note, when adding new languages, you need to translate some of the UI as well (`i18n` field in `config.js`)
+If you want to change them, then you should do it in the Dialogflow Console and it will be synced to the UI.
+Please note, when adding new languages, you need to translate some of the UI as well (`i18n` field in `config.js`).
+Also don't forget to clean your cache, if you make some changes to the Agent

 ## Start development server & build